soeik/aussie/README.md

-# sequence
+# Aussie

-Set of functions to be applied to sequences
+Insipired by Clojure set of function for functional programming.